slackapi/python-rtmbot/README.md

         mkdir myproject
         cd myproject

-2. Install rtmbot (ideally into a virtualenv https://virtualenv.readthedocs.io/en/latest/)
+2. Install rtmbot (ideally into a [virtualenv](https://virtualenv.readthedocs.io/en/latest/))

         pip install rtmbot

-3. Create and rtmbot.conf file and configure rtmbot (https://api.slack.com/bot-users)
+3. Create an rtmbot.conf file and [create a bot for your team](https://api.slack.com/bot-users)

         # Add the following to rtmbot.conf
         DEBUG: True # make this False in production